 To know more about the visas for this vacation, click here

-VANCOUVERSightseeing; Stanley ParkKELOWNAWinery tour & tasting; Okanagan ValleyBANFF NATIONAL PARKOrientation tour; stay two nights inside Banff National ParkLAKE LOUISEVisit the lakeCOLUMBIA ICEFIELDIce Explorer ride on the Columbia IcefieldJASPER NATIONAL PARKOrientation tour; stay two nights inside Jasper National ParkVICTORIASightseeing; visit Butchart GardensGuides:
+VANCOUVERSightseeing; Stanley ParkKELOWNAWinery tour & tasting; Okanagan ValleyBANFF NATIONAL PARKOrientation tour; stay two nights inside Banff National ParkCOLUMBIA ICEFIELDIce Explorer ride on the Columbia IcefieldJASPER NATIONAL PARKOrientation tour; stay two nights inside Jasper National ParkVICTORIASightseeing; visit Butchart GardensNotes:

 Ferry crossing to/from Vancouver Island; private, deluxe, air-conditioned motorcoach while touring with free Wi-Fi.

-VANCOUVER–KELOWNA.
-Our journey begins in British Columbia’s fertile valleys and continues through rich mountain forests to Lake Okanagan.
+VANCOUVER–KELOWNA Our journey begins in British Columbia’s fertile valleys and continues through rich mountain forests to Okanagan Lake.
 Travel along the lake to the resort city of Kelowna, beautifully situated on the lake shore and surrounded by orchards and vineyards.
 Sample local wines on the included winery tour.

-KELOWNA–BANFF NATIONAL PARK.
-Motor north through the Okanagan Valley, famous for its peaches and vineyards.
+KELOWNA–BANFF NATIONAL PARK Motor north through the Okanagan Valley, famous for its peaches and vineyards.
 Climb up 4,379-foot-high Rogers Pass in Glacier National Park.
 Take a break at the pass, perfect for photos of the rugged mountains, glaciers, and waterfalls.
 Enter Yoho National Park and ascend Kicking Horse Pass at 5,421 feet.
-Reach Banff National Park, gateway to the majestic Canadian Rockies.
-An orientation tour includes Banff’s unspoiled beauty.
+Reach Banff National Park, Canada’s first national park, known for its unparalleled mountain scenery nestled in the heart of the magnificent Canadian Rockies.
+An orientation tour highlights Banff’s unspoiled beauty.

-BANFF NATIONAL PARK.
-Banff is one of Canada’s favorite year-round resorts, and home to 53 species of mammals.
+BANFF NATIONAL PARK Enjoy the day exploring Banff, one of Canada’s favorite year-round resorts, and home to 53 species of mammals.
 The most commonly seen are deer and big horn sheep.
 If the timing is right, you may spot black bears, grizzlies, or wolves.
 Your Tour Director will also have suggestions for an optional helicopter ride over the Canadian Rockies.

-BANFF NATIONAL PARK–LAKE LOUISE–COLUMBIA ICEFIELD–JASPER NATIONAL PARK.
-First, to Lake Louise, its turquoise waters a perfect natural mirror that reflects the mountains and glaciers.
+BANFF NATIONAL PARK–LAKE LOUISE–COLUMBIA ICEFIELD–JASPER NATIONAL PARK First, to Lake Louise, its turquoise waters a perfect natural mirror that reflects the mountains and glaciers.
 Precipitous gorges, snowcapped summits, and lakes of exquisite blues and greens come into view as the motorcoach continues northward into Jasper National Park.
 A highlight today is a stop at the Columbia Icefield to ride the Ice Explorer that travels on ice measuring 750 feet thick.
 This afternoon, join our optional float trip down the Athabasca River.
-Enjoy an orientation tour of Jasper townsite upon arrival.
+Enjoy an orientation tour of the town of Jasper upon arrival.

-JASPER NATIONAL PARK–MOUNT ROBSON–SUN PEAKS.
-Leave Jasper and follow the Fraser River to the base of Mount Robson, the highest mountain in the Canadian Rockies, peaking at 12,972 feet.
+JASPER NATIONAL PARK–MOUNT ROBSON–SUN PEAKS Leave Jasper and follow the Fraser River to the base of Mount Robson, the highest mountain in the Canadian Rockies, peaking at 12,972 feet.
 Continue following the Yellowhead Highway south along the North Thompson River—a route pioneered by fur trappers.
-Overnight at the Sun Peaks mountain resort.
+Overnight in the mountain resort village of Sun Peaks.

-WHISTLER.
-Spend the day in the alpine resort of Whistler, nestled at the base of breathtaking Blackcomb Mountain.
+WHISTLER Spend the day in the alpine resort of Whistler, nestled at the base of breathtaking Blackcomb and Whistler Mountain.
 Enjoy free time to explore many sites of the 2010 Winter Olympics held here.
-You may decide to join one of many optional excursions, including a flightseeing excursion by floatplane over the glaciated peaks, or a gondola ride between Whistler and Blackcomb mountains—the perfect bear-spotting vantage point.
+You may decide to join one of the optional excursions, including a flightseeing tour by floatplane over the glaciated peaks, or a gondola ride between Whistler and Blackcomb mountains—the perfect bear-spotting vantage point.

-WHISTLER–FERRY CROSSING–VICTORIA.
-Set sail across the Strait of Georgia, known for its Mediterranean-type climate.
-Afternoon sightseeing in Victoria includes world-famous Butchart Gardens, Bastion Square, and Thunderbird Park with its unusual collection of totem poles.
+WHISTLER–FERRY CROSSING–VICTORIA Set sail across the Strait of Georgia, known for its Mediterranean-type climate.
+Afternoon sightseeing includes world-famous Butchart Gardens, and then a tour of the beautiful city of Victoria featuring Bastion Square, Thunderbird Park with its unusual collection of totem poles, and the inner harbour.